Therapy / Coaching

 This Section refers to your “medical information”.
 This means all information that identifies you and relates to your past, present or future physical or mental health or condition including information about payment and billing for the health care services you receive.
 C. Pledge Regarding Medical Information – Your medical information is personal and we are committed to its protection.
 We create a record of the care and services you receive to ensure that we are providing quality care and to comply with legal requirements.
 This notice applies to all your medical information that we maintain, whether created by me or others.
 It is required by law to give you this notice of the legal duties and privacy practices with respect to your medical information, to follow the terms of this Privacy Notice, and to notify you following a breach of the privacy or security of your unsecured medical information.
 D. How We May Use and Disclose Medical Information About You.
 For each category of use and disclosure, we will try to give some examples, although not every use or disclosure in the category will be listed. i.
 For treatment.
 Your medical information may be used so that in partnership with other health care providers you be provided with medical treatment or services.
 Different health professionals may also share your medical information in order to coordinate the different services you need.
 Your medical information may be disclosed to people outside of this office and/or locations who may be involved in your medical care after you leave care.
 Typically, it is the least amount shared that supports your health.

 ii.
 For Payment.
 Your medical information may be disclosed so that treatment and services you receive may be billed to a third party, if I am a provider that they consider participating..
 For example, your health plan may need to know about treatment you received so they will pay for the services provided.
-Your medical information may need be disclosed to the insurance company to obtain prior approval from your health plan (if I am in network or you have asked for out of network reimbursement).
+Your medical information may need be disclosed to the insurance company to obtain prior approval from your health plan (if I am in network or you have asked for out of network with my billing company)

 iii.
 For Healthcare Operations Purposes.
 Your medical information may be used and disclosed for internal operations, such as business management, and administrative activities, legal and auditing functions, and insurance-related activities ( if that applies).
 Your medical information may be used for quality assurance.
 For example, reviewing my processes or evaluating my performance or techniques.
 I may also disclose information to doctors, nurses, techs, or students in training.
 All identifying information would be removed so others may use it to study healthcare and healthcare delivery without learning a specific patient’s identity.